jscamac/edmaps/README.md

 The `edmaps` package depends upon a set of other *R* packages in order to calculate likelihoods of establishment.
 Package functionality often changes as packages evolve, so specific versions of these dependencies (i.e.\ current versions as at 30 September, 2019) were used in the development of `edmaps` and its application to the case study species explored in this report.
-Binaries or source tarballs of these package versions are archived by the \href{https://mran.microsoft.com/timemachine}{MRAN (Microsoft R Application Network) Time Machine}, and are available at \href{http://cran.microsoft.com/snapshot/2019-09-30/}{http://cran.microsoft.com/snapshot/2019-09-30/}.
+Binaries or source tarballs of these package versions are archived by the [MRAN (Microsoft R Application Network) Time Machine](https://mran.microsoft.com/timemachine), and are available at [http://cran.microsoft.com/snapshot/2019-09-30/](http://cran.microsoft.com/snapshot/2019-09-30/).
 To ensure expected behaviour and accurate reproduction of outputs, these package versions are recommended.
 Similarly, recursive dependencies (i.e.,\ dependencies of the direct dependencies, and so on) should also be installed from the above snapshot.
 Installation of the appropriate versions of dependencies can be automated, as described \hyperref[recreatingenv]{below}.

 - CoordinateCleaner 2.0-15
 - countrycode 1.2.0